 1. Shirley Canyon

 One the area’s most popular day hikes, this trail meanders up Shirley Canyon past waterfalls, granite slabs and the picturesque Shirley Lake.
-You can continue this hike all the way to Squaw Valley High Camp.
-The top affords beautiful views of Lake Tahoe and a uniquely quiet Squaw Valley.
+You can continue this hike all the way to Palisades Tahoe High Camp.
+The top affords beautiful views of Lake Tahoe and a uniquely quiet Palisades Tahoe.
 You may encounter patches of snow still lingering in the shady ares of the trail, so make sure you have sturdy hiking boots.
 The sun can also be stronger at altitude, so dress in layers, wear sunscreen, and take plenty of water.
 Directions to the trail head are here.
-For more tips on this hike, check out this blog from Squaw Valley.
+For more tips on this hike, check out this blog from Palisades Tahoe.

 2. Hurricane Bay

 A favorite for dog owners, this pebbled beach on Tahoe’s West Shore is a local favorite.
 This is one of the only dog friendly beaches in the area, so bring your furry friends for a splash in the lake.
 There is something soothing about the lake lapping against the shore.
 Grab some sandwiches from West Shore Market (call in your orders to pick-up) and enjoy an afternoon picnic.
 And if you love skipping rocks, there are perfect picks galore at this beach.

 3. Hidden Beach